SerahJoyceRasquinha/College_ProjectEPB/README.md

 # College_ProjectEPB

-This repository contains a Django project setup for a file upload application.
+This repository contains a Django project setup.
 Follow the instructions below to install Django, set up a virtual environment, create the project and app, and run the server locally.

 ## Table of Contents
 - [Installation](#installation)